Town Tours and Village Walks — Summer 2020

 Beacons of Pride, Architecture, Artistry and Personal Expression

 The Chester County Board of Commissioners through the Chester County Planning Commission, Westtown Township, and our sponsors announce the 26th summer of sharing Chester County's heritage during the annual Town Tours & Village Walks.

 Town Tours & Village Walks is a series of free summer strolls through historic neighborhoods, hamlets, villages and sites.
-This summer, you can explore Chester County's heritage on Thursday evenings, June 16 to August 25.
-Tours generally last 50 minutes and begin as indicated with the last tour leaving at 7:00 pm.
+This summer you can explore Chester County's heritage on Thursday evenings, June 11th - August 20th.
 Each tour is designed to inform, entertain and increase awareness of Chester County's rich heritage and historic landscape.
 A number of our sites offer a good selection of restaurants and shops to enjoy after your tour.
-Please note: See each tour for specifics.
-Some tours require reservations.

 Please note: Tours generally last 50 minutes and begin at 5:30 pm with the last tour leaving at 7:00 pm unless otherwise indicated in the brochure.
 There will be a Kick-Off program on June 11th with pre-registration starting at 5:30 pm.
 The August 1st and August 20th bus tours and the August 6th supper lecture require advance registration with specific instructions.
 Specific instructions will be included in the upcoming brochure.
 Stay tuned!